In This Article

-Although many Americans once scoffed at untraditional healing practices, a good deal of people are now dipping their toes into this trend.
-Holistic healing practices—aka alternative medicine—are any form of healing or medicine that is not deemed "traditional" by Western standards.
-Some of these practices include hydrotherapy and Reiki.
+Although many Americans once scoffed at untraditional healing practices, a number of people are now dipping their toes into the trend of holistic healing.
 When used in tandem with Western medicine, they are called "complementary practices"—they are only considered "alternative" when used instead of Western medicine.

-This means that if you haven't gotten on the holistic bandwagon, it may be time to at least learn about your options.
+If you haven't gotten on the holistic bandwagon, it may be time to at least learn about your options.
 From treating anxiety to lower-back pain to tension headaches, these practices have been called natural cure-alls.
-Scroll through to find out more about nine of the top holistic healing practices and how they may help you.
+Here are nine of the top holistic healing practices and how they may help you.

 In this treatment, an expert applies pressure from their fingertips on certain points on the body similar to that in acupuncture.
 A 2011 study's findings showed that along with other treatments, acupressure was effective in treating those with mild traumatic brain injury.
-In this particular study, a type of treatment called jin shin was used in which there are acupressure pressure points along the meridians through the body that are linked with energy pathways.
 It's believed that different meridians are attached to different organs and body parts, including the brain.

-Also called Ayurveda, this system of medical beliefs has been a traditional method of medicine in India for more than 3000 years, and most practices have actually been passed down by word of mouth.
+Also called Ayurveda, this ancient system of medical beliefs has been a traditional method of medicine in India and most practices have actually been passed down by word of mouth.
 For this specific type of medicine, interconnectedness among people and their environment is stressed.
-It specifically utilizes herbs, metals and unique diets as treatment for health issues, but studies have not proven either its effectiveness or safety from a Western standpoint (for example, ingesting some metals improperly can get you sick).
-At this point, the Western POV is that Ayurvedic medicine can be helpful, but you should consult a trained practitioner for guidance.
+It specifically utilizes herbs, metals, and unique diets as a treatment for health issues, but studies have not proven either its effectiveness or safety from a Western standpoint (for example, ingesting some metals improperly can make you sick).
+The Western POV is that Ayurvedic medicine can be helpful, but you should consult a trained practitioner for guidance.

 Naturopathic medicine is a combination of traditional methods and approaches from 19th-century Europe that "heal" with nature.
 This practice looks to dietary and lifestyle changes, taking herbs and dietary supplements, and using acupuncture and exercise to keep your body healthy.
 No specific studies prove the overall effectiveness of naturopathy, but it's believed to help with migraines, diabetes, asthma, and depression, among other things.

 This is a Japanese method for relaxation that relies on the concept that a "life force energy" flows inside of us, which is why we are alive.
 The belief is that when the energy is low, we are weak and unhealthy, but when it is high, we have a larger probability of being healthy and finding happiness.
 Reiki is a form of healing—a practitioner places their hands on or near a person's body to eliminate the negative energy that causes us to feel sick.
-A study in Research in Gerontological Nursing found that Reiki was successful in improving symptoms of pain, depression and anxiety in older adults residing in community housing.
+Studies have found that Reiki is helpful in inducing relaxation and reducing pain, anxiety, and depression.